What you need to know

 - Meet with clients or the art director to determine the scope of a project

-- Present the design to clients or the art director
+- Present design concepts to clients or art directors

-- Incorporate changes recommended by the clients into the final design
+- Incorporate changes recommended by clients or art directors into final designs

 - Review designs for errors before printing or publishing them